Elections in Venezuela: 2000–present: Recent elections

 A week after the 2015 parliamentary elections, the outgoing National Assembly created the "National Communal Parliament", with President Maduro stating "All power to the Communal parliament".
 The move was described by Janes Information Services as an attempt "to sideline and leapfrog the incoming opposition-controlled National Assembly".
 The process to hold a Venezuelan recall referendum to vote on recalling Maduro started on 2 May 2016.
 In July 2016, the Venezuelan government stated that if enough signatures were collected in the second petition stage, a recall vote would be held no sooner than 2017.
 However, the government cancelled the recall movement on 21 October 2017, with conventional media describing President Maduro as a dictator following the suspension of movement.

 After Venezuela entered into a constitutional crisis when the Supreme Tribunal removed power from the National Assembly, months of protests occurred in 2017, resulting in President Maduro calling for the rewriting of the constitution.
 The 2017 Venezuelan Constituent Assembly election took place, electing all pro-Maduro candidates to the Constituent Assembly of Venezuela, removing power from the National Assembly once again.
 In December 2020, the Venezuelan Constitutional Assembly was dismantled without presenting a draft for the new constitution.

-On July 28, 2024, presidential elections were held for the term of 2025 - 2031, where the incumbent President, Nicolas Maduro, ran against Edmungo Gonzalez.
+On July 28, 2024, presidential elections were held for the term of 2025 - 2031, where the incumbent President, Nicolas Maduro, ran against Edmundo González.
 The result of the election became contested as the government claimed Nicolas Maduro won with 51.90% of the vote.
-However, international organism including the Carter center and the United Nations contested this claim as being false and filled with irregularities.
-On the other hand, the opposition published the detailed electoral results in the form of scanned copies of the tally sheets on the website resultadospresidencialesvenezuela2024.com The opposition was able to obtain 83.50% of the reported tallies, showing that the candidate Edmundo Gonzalez Urrutia won with 67.08% of the votes.
+However, international organizations including the Carter center and the United Nations contested this claim as being false and filled with irregularities.
+On the other hand, the opposition published the detailed electoral results in the form of scanned copies of the tally sheets on the website resultadospresidencialesvenezuela2024.com The opposition was able to obtain 83.50% of the reported tallies, showing that the candidate Edmundo González Urrutia won with 67.08% of the votes.